mauriciofmar3/mauriciofmar3.github.com/_posts/2014-08-31-the-skyline-problem.md

 <script type="text/javascript" charset="utf-8" src="js/skyline6_edgePreload.js"></script>
 <div id="skyline-Stage6" class="EDGE-skyline6"></div>

-Now we have a working $$\mathcal{O}(n^{2})$$ solution to exactly the problem we were trying to solve, with no error.
-Can we achieve a better running time than this?
+Looks good!
+So now we have a working $$\mathcal{O}(n^{2})$$ solution to exactly the problem we were trying to solve, with no error.
+Can we achieve a better running time?
 It occurs to us that we don't really need to look at *every* critical point when printing a rectangle, but rather only those critical points below the rectangle in question.

 ~~~
 for each rectangle r: